-The Eagles are set to fly off to Switzerland this summer for their annual pre-season tour as competitors in the 55th edition of the yearly Uhrencup tournament.
+The Eagles are in Switzerland for their annual pre-season tour as competitors in the 55th edition of the yearly Uhrencup tournament.

 Roy Hodgson will have fond memories of the country, having previously been manager of the Swiss national side.
 Qualifying for the 1994 World Cup, he led Schweizer Nati to their first major international tournament since 1966.
 There they progressed to the Round of 16, where they lost to Spain, and ultimately peaked at third in the world rankings.

 An annual tournament founded in 1962 by representatives of Grenchen’s watchmaking industry, the Uhrencup is held in Grenchen and Biel/Bienne and typically features four teams playing two games each.

 It has been held every year bar 1967, 1974 and 2012 and is still sponsored by the local watchmaking industry.
 Its current champions are Wolverhampton Wanderers, who won the tournament by defeating FC Basel and BSC Young Boys last year.
 By winning, Wolves joined Ipswich Town, West Ham United and Stoke City as English champions of the Uhrencup and saw English sides win the competition in consecutive years for the first time in history.

 However, perhaps unsurprisingly, it is the Swiss who have dominated the tournament over the course of history, with Basel holding 13 titles and Young Boys and FC Grenchen laying claim to seven each.

 Two of Hodgson’s former sides have also won this competition, with Grasshopper Club Zurich having won once and Neuchâtel Xamax with two titles to their name.

 Palace will play two matches over the course of their time in Switzerland, with the first coming against FC Luzern on Tuesday (July 9th).
 Kick off with be at 7pm BST at the Tissot Arena, Biel/Bienne.